-While the world shifts during the COVID-19 pandemic and live appearances are put on hold, I hope you will consider joining me for virtual workshops and presentations.
-If you are a school, synagogue or cultural institution, please email me for information.
-I would love to work with you to help provide enriching programs for your community!
+While the world shifts back towards live appearances, I am still available for virtual workshops and presentations.
+If you are a school, synagogue or cultural institution, please visit the menu of virtual programs below.
+I would love to work with you to help provide enriching programs for your community - even from afar!

 Solo Workshops & Presentations

-Aroeste offers solo presentations on a variety of topics pertaining to contemporary Ladino music.
-Not quite full concerts, they are interactive "sing-talks," combining personal story-telling, some Ladino history, and of course lots of song!
+Aroeste offers solo presentations on a variety of topics pertaining to contemporary Ladino music and culture.
+From Ladino 101 workshops to interactive "Sing-Talks" and "Cook-and Sings", each program combines Sephardic history, story-telling, and of course lots of song!

 Great for universities, Hillels, schools, libraries, synagogues, educational groups, small audiences.